Jean-OIKONOMOU/Pilot.MEDIA-HTML-CSS-JS/README.md

 - When: 22 Avril-3 May 2019
 - Link: #

-## Projet
+## Project

-Application Météo créé avec VueJS composé d'un input de recherche pour la ville.

-## Langages utilisés
+## Technologies used

-- HTML5&CSS3 (GRID)
+- HTML5&CSS3
 - Bootstrap
 - Javascript
+- API
--
+- SwiperJS

-## Distribution de tâches

-Reda :
+## Tasks distribution

-Othman:
+Reda & Othman:
+- Use of the Mixcloud API
+- Get data from the API
+- Insert the data inside a loop in JavaScript
+- Display the data (from the podcast) in HTML via JavaScript
+- Customise the Swiper
+- Made the ReadMe

 Pablo:

 Mathieu:

 Jean:
 - Navbar
 - Loading screen
 - Part of the design